 If you’re looking for an online course in something specific pertaining to work at home, you can check my “Courses to Take” page.
-This is a list of extremely highly-rated eCourses that will help you work from home in different industries.
+This is a list of highly-rated eCourses that will help you work from home in different industries.

-Learn About Scams
+#6 – Learn About Work at Home Scams

 Read through all the write-ups I have on work from home scams here to educate yourself on what to avoid.